 In a bowl, combine the flour with the mixed seeds.

-Add the crumbled yeast and start pouring the water gradually, the dough should be soft but not sticky.
-Adjust with water based on the absorption degree of the flour.
+Add the crumbled yeast and start gradually pouring the water, the dough should be soft but not sticky.
+Adjust with the water based on the flour’s absorption rate.

 It can also be kneaded in a stand mixer.

-Once the dough is formed, cover with cling film and let it rise until doubled at 72°F.
+Once the dough is formed, cover with plastic wrap and let rise until doubled at 72°F.

-Turn the dough out onto a well-floured work surface.
+Turn the dough onto a well-floured work surface.

 Shape and place in a loaf pan lightly greased with olive oil.